Frequently Asked Questions

 What will happen if someone tests positive?

-Department of Public Health (DPH) is finalizing their protocols for this, and we will follow these.
-We will share more information when we have it from DPH, but families can be certain that we will scrupulously implement all the steps required for our community’s safety.
+SFDPH is finalizing its protocols for this, and we will follow these.
+We will share more information when we have it from SFDPH, but families can be certain that we will scrupulously implement all the steps required for our community’s safety.

 - Be aware of symptoms of illness and stay home if you are not feeling well.